 'Hey, I hurt whenever I move!'
 I say trying to make her feel better by exploiting my pain.
 I feel sorry for her.
 She doesn't understand that if she does have Leukaemia, she has to suffer so much more than just a few needles.

 'Is your tummy any better?'
 She asks me.

 'Not particularly.'
 I answer, grimacing as I tried to move.

 'That's too bad.'
 She says.
 'I wanted you to come to my ward and meet the other kids.'

 'I would love that when I'm better.'
 I tell her.
 She smiles at me.

 I don't reply, looking straight ahead, shocked by how someone could have literally set someone's house on fire for revenge.
-The poor boy...
-His parents are gone too.
+The poor woman...
+Her parents are gone too.
 I mean, I can't remember my dad, so I have no feelings of sorrow for him, but my mother was everything to me...
 But to lose both of your parents at the same time...
-I can't even imagine the pain the child's going through right now.
+I can't even imagine the pain the woman's going through right now.
 I look at Ivy.
 Maybe she does know what happens in the world, but ignores it to make her world a happy one.
 I haven't given her any credit for that tiny little mind.

 'I like to think in silence too.
 But it doesn't happen because the kids in my ward have nightmares and scream a lot.'
 I lay down slightly, leaning on my elbows.
 This kid does go through a lot.

 'You screamed that first night.'
 Ivy answers the question intended for me.
 I look at Ivy, taking in everything about her.
 Why is she different from other children?
 The children down the street were the same age and they would spew out nonsense.
 Yet this girl makes more sense than a college professor.
 A child's mind should not be underrated.